Admission to the program is based on the following criteria

 Master of Science in Clinical Psychology (Pre-Doctorate):

 Students in the Clinical Psychology Ph.D. program are allowed to apply for the pre-doctoral Master of Science in Clinical Psychology en route to the Ph.D.

 The ability of doctoral students to apply for their pre-doctoral master’s is essential for Michigan licensure, which is required for many predoctoral practicum placements, Specifically, once a student has received a master’s degree, they can apply for a Temporary Limited License as a Psychologist (TLLP) in Michigan.
-External practicum placements (two are required as part of the doctoral program) in hospital settings (i.e. UM, Henry Ford, Beaumont, etc.) and some other settings require students to have their TLLP prior to completing their 1–2 years of external practicum training,
+External practicum placements (two are required as part of the doctoral program) in hospital settings (i.e. UM, Henry Ford, Beaumont, etc.) and some other settings require students to have their TLLP prior to completing their up to twelve months for two to three years of external practicum training,

 To earn the pre-doctorate Master of Science degree, students must complete 45 credit hours from the following: